hjdr4/docker-volume-glusterfs/README.md

 The plugin requires an API server on your Gluster bricks.
 Use https://github.com/aravindavk/glusterfs-rest instructions for manual installation.
 Ansible installation for the API can be found here : https://github.com/hjdr4/ansible-glusterrestd
+Docker container can be found here : https://github.com/hjdr4/docker-glusterrestd

 Then on your Docker nodes:
 ```